benchristel/refactoring-workshop/docs/smells/README.md

 to find much if you Google them.
 I've included them here because I think they're relevant for fixing the types of problems represented in `autoclop.rb`.
-Other smells are drawn from the C2 Wiki and elsewhere; it's hard to determine whom to credit.
+Other smells are drawn from the C2 Wiki and elsewhere; it's often hard to determine whom to credit.

 Unless otherwise noted, all refactorings are from Martin